Laravel Permissions with Spatie, Practical Guide: Authorization with Roles, Installation

 Video thumbnail

-I wanted to make a quick clarification about when to use Spatie and when to use Policies in Laravel.
-I assume you already have a basic understanding of the topic, but I'll explain it quickly.
+I wanted to make a quick clarification on when to use Spatie and when to use policies in Laravel.
+I assume you already have basic knowledge of the subject, but I will explain it quickly.

-Spatie is a system that allows you to manage roles and permissions simply.
+Spatie is a system that allows managing roles and permissions in a simple way.
 For example, you can assign one or more roles to a user, and each role can have specific permissions to perform certain actions within the application.

 Suppose we have a blog-type application with a basic CRUD (create, list, edit, delete).
 We can define roles such as:

-• Editor: can edit articles and view listings, but not create or delete.
+• Editor: can edit articles and view lists, but not create or delete.

 • Administrator: has access to all CRUD operations.